 Courses may be offered in online, face-to-face, and blended formats.

-English language proficiency at an English 11 level
+English language proficiency at an English 12 level, or equivalent

 - Evidence of subject matter expertise as demonstrated by a diploma, bachelor's degree, trades certification, substantial workplace experience, or departmental approval